Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Abstract

 \section{Abstract}

 Forecasting irregularly sampled multivariate time series with missing values (IMTS) is a fundamental challenge in domains such as healthcare, climate science, and biology.
 While recent advances in vision and time series forecasting have shown that lightweight MLP-based architectures (e.g., MLP-Mixer, TSMixer) can rival attention-based models in both accuracy and efficiency, their applicability to irregular and sparse time series remains unexplored.
 In this paper, we propose \textbf{\model{}}, a novel architecture that adapts the principles of Mixer models to the IMTS setting. \model{} introduces two key components: (1) \textbf{ISCAM}, a channel-wise encoder that transforms irregular observations into fixed-size vectors using simple MLPs, and (2) \textbf{\ctd{}}, a continuous time decoder that supports forecasting at arbitrary time points.
-We evaluate \model{} on two challenging IMTS benchmarks—PMAU and Physiome-ODE—covering a total of 54 datasets.
-Our model achieves state-of-the-art performance in both forecasting accuracy and inference time, while using significantly fewer parameters than existing baselines.
+In our experiments on established benchmark datasets we show that our model achieves state-of-the-art performance in both forecasting accuracy and inference time, while using fewer parameters compared to baselines. \keywords{Irregular Time Series \and Forecasting \and Missing Values }